 Always capture the image in RAW format.
 This ensures that you can make minor tweaks in the photos like exposure correction or white balance correction in the photo later while post-processing.

 Since we are photographing birds in flight I can’t ask you to keep the bird’s eye in focus.
 You can focus on any part of the bird.

 Use continuous focusing mode in camera.
 It will ensure that the bird remains in focus once the focus is locked.
 So, you will have to just track the bird through the camera’s viewfinder.
 Once you get the desired pose and composition, press the Shutter button.
 For Canon users, AI Servo mode will do this job and for Nikon, it is continuous Focus.

 Now, the question would be which focus point to use?
 If your camera supports a large number of focus points then choose any focus points depending on your image composition.

 Certain focusing points in certain camera bodies are faster than the others.
 There are double cross hair and crosshair type focusing sensors.
 Double cross hair focusses faster than the other.

-If you don’t know which one is faster then go for the center point.
-This will have the faster focusing sensor in almost every camera.
+If you don’t know which one is faster, go for the center point.
+It will have the faster focusing sensor in almost every camera.
 Give some space around the bird.
 This will help you to crop and recompose the image.